Skip to Content

-I think you will agree that your German Shepherd’s runny poop is unpleasant to deal with, but it’s normal for dogs to suffer from diarrhea now and again.
-Your dog will probably not want to eat his usual food, to make matters worse.
+I think you’ll agree that dealing with your German Shepherd’s runny stool is quite an unpleasant task, but it’s normal for dogs to suffer from diarrhea now and again.
+To complicate matters, your dog will probably not want to eat his usual food.
 So, what do you feed a German Shepherd with diarrhea?

 The German Shepherd breed is well known for having a sensitive stomach and can relatively quickly get diarrhea.
 But don’t worry, as your dog may have just eaten something it shouldn’t or may have caught a mild stomach bug.